supermy/node-ffi-generate/README.md

 - opts.filename -- required -- the full path to the header source file to parse
 - opts.library -- required -- the library ffi should use to dlopen
-- opts.prefix -- optional -- restrict imported functions to a given prefix
+- opts.prefix -- optional -- restrict imported functions to a given prefix(es)
 - opts.includes -- optional -- a set of directory paths to aid type expansion
 - opts.compiler_args -- optional -- a set of clang command line options passed to the parser
 - opts.single_file -- optional -- restricts functions to only those defined in the header file